mattdepaolis/PV_AreaEstimator/README.md

 # PV_AreaEstimator
 This script is designed to perform detection and segmentation of photovoltaic installations in aerial images using trained YOLO models to estimate the surface area of the detected photovoltaic installations.
+The training and validation set have been created using aerial images of the Canton of Zurich, Switzerland.

 ## 1. How to Use:
 ```